ethereum/EIPs/SIPS/sip-24.md

 <!--A short (~200 word) description of the technical issue being addressed.-->
 - Terminal inflation is an important mechanism to keep the SNX protocol stable in perpetuity
 - With the original inflation schedule, weekly inflation drops from 90.1K to 0 on March 13, 2024
-- With inflation smoothing as described in SIP # TBD, weekly inflation drops below 100K on June 21, 2023
+- With inflation smoothing as described in [SIP-23](https://github.com/Synthetixio/SIPs/blob/master/SIPS/sip-23.md), weekly inflation drops below 2.5% on September 6, 2023

 ## Motivation
 <!--The motivation is critical for SIPs that want to change Synthetix.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the SIP solves.
 SIP submissions without sufficient motivation may be rejected outright.-->